cloudstateio/cloudstate/docs/src/main/paradox/user/features/effects.md

 An entity may, rather than sending a reply to a command, forward it to another entity.
 This is done by sending a forward message back to the proxy, instructing the proxy which call on which entity should be invoked, and passing the message to invoke it with.

-The command won't be forwarded until any state actions request by the command handler have successfully completed.
+The command won't be forwarded until any state actions requested by the command handler have successfully completed.
 It is the responsibility of the forwarded action to return a reply that matches the type of the original command handler.
 Forwards can be chained arbitrarily long.

 ## Emitting effects on another entity